TrevorVillwock/synth_sandbox/README.md

 ## Current bugs

-There seems to be a slight misalignment between the beginnings of notes and pitch changes.

-After changing the value in the rhythm menu there's sometimes a delay before the scheduled event starts.
-You can see in the console messages though that the event is scheduled without a delay.
+There's a strange delay after checking either of the checkboxes or choosing a new rhythmic value.
+From the print statements you can see that the new s